strangehospital/Frontier-Dynamics-Project/README.md

 The Set Theoretic Learning Environment (STLE) is a functionally complete framework for artificial intelligence that enables principled reasoning about unknown information through dual-space representation.
 By explicitly modeling both accessible and inaccessible data as complementary fuzzy subsets of a unified domain, STLE provides AI systems with calibrated uncertainty quantification, robust out-of-distribution detection, and efficient active learning capabilities

-Utilizing Claude Sonnet 4.5, Deepseek, and a custom task agent from Genspark, I successfully vibe coded STLE from a theoretical concept into a functionally complete, tested, and validated AI Machine Learning framework.
+Utilizing Claude Sonnet 4.5, Deepseek, and a custom task agent from Genspark built for research and development, I successfully vibe coded STLE from a theoretical concept into a functionally complete, tested, and validated AI Machine Learning framework.
 The critical bootstrap problem has been solved!
 All core functionality has been implemented and verified.

 ### Key Achievements